mapninja/QGIS-101/ReadMe.md

 2.  **Click OK**
 3.  **Click the 3 dots** beside the Voronoi diagram option, and **select Save to file.**
 4. Browse to the **EX_02_Snow_Map folder** and **save** the shapefile as **Voronoi.**
 5.  **Click Run**
 ![](media/image005-drop-shadow.png)

 6. **Open** the Attribute Table of the **Voronoi** layer to explore how each Voronoi Polygon has the name of the pump enclosed.

 ### Spatial Join (Point Aggregation)

 Now that you have created the Voronoi polygon layer, you will “allocate” each of the deaths to one of the Voronoi polygons.
 To do this, we will use the **Join Attributes by Location** tool.
+Conceptually, what we will be doing is like passing our points through the polygons so that the polygon's attributes "stick" to the points.

 ![](media/spatialJoin.png)